Grace Nickel: Early life

-Grace Nickel was born in 1956.
-She earned her BFA in Ceramics from the University of Manitoba in 1980; Museology Studies certificate, University of Winnipeg in 1981 and; MFA from the Nova Scotia College of Art and Design, Halifax, Nova Scotia in 2008.
+Grace Nickel was born in 1956 in Altona, Manitoba, Canada.
+She earned her BFA in Ceramics from the University of Manitoba in 1980; Museology Studies certificate, University of Winnipeg in 1981; and MFA from the Nova Scotia College of Art and Design, Halifax, Nova Scotia in 2008.
 In the summer of 1999, she was invited to the 9th National Ceramic Conference in Perth, Australia.
 There she demonstrated her work in paper clay as well as presenting work of Manitoba's ceramic community.

 Career

 In 1991 she discovered paper clay while at the Banff Centre.
 Since that time she has employed that material to create sculptural ceramics.
 She has developed a number of architectural installations, including the Meditation Window at the St. Norbert Arts Centre in Manitoba, and Sanctuary, NCECA in Minneapolis, USA, 1995.
 Nickel completed a number of site-specific commissions, including tile installations and sculptural lighting for public and private architectural spaces.
 In 1999 she created a tile triptych to honour of the hosting of the Pan Am Games that was subsequently exhibited at Winnipeg City Hall.
 She created a work for the entrance to the Beechwood National Cemetery in Ottawa, Ontario.

 Nickel teaches ceramics full-time in the School of Art of the University of Manitoba.